HedvigS/personal-cookbook/README.md

 * `R/make_lang_values_wide_fetch_online.R` fetches the language and values tables from the web ([glottolog/glottolog-cldf](https://github.com/glottolog/glottolog-cldf)) and combines them and makes them wide.
 * `R/make_lang_values_wide_local_clone.R` does almost exactly the same thing as the script above, except it relies on a local clone of a cldf-repos and makes use of [Simon Greenhill's package rcldf](https://github.com/SimonGreenhill/rcldf)
 * `R/Counting_language_names.R` filters the languages and values tables to only "real" languages and counts the words in their names
-* `R/stripping_names_to_ascii.R` strips the items in "Name" to two other columsn: one with just ascii and one where spaces have been replaced with "_"
+* `R/stripping_names_to_ascii.R` strips the items in "Name" to two other columns: one with just ascii and one where spaces have been replaced with "_"
 * `R/assigning_AUTOTYP_areas.R` takes languoids which are not assigned to an AUTOTYP-area in AUTOTYP's own tables and assigns it the AUTOTYP-area of the closest neighbour which has an AUTOTYP-area.
 Showcases general use of fields::rdist.earth() which calcuates distances as the crow flies which takes into account curvature of the earth

 To note